Starcounter/Docs/docs/database-classes.md

 ### Notes

 - Zero (`0`) is not a valid `Oid`.
-- It's not possible to insert a database object with a predefined `Oid`.
+- It's not yet possible to insert a database object with a predefined `Oid`.

 ## Comparing database objects